-Well, now you have an actual reading of the volatility of a security, you can then look back over months or years to see if there are any repeatable patterns of how price reacts when it hits extremes.
+Essentially, you have an actual reading of the volatility of a security.
+You can then look back over months or years to see if there are any repeatable patterns of how price reacts when it hits extremes.

-Still, don't believe me?
-Look at the below screenshot using both the Bollinger Bands and Bollinger Bandwidth.
+To see this in action, look at the below screenshot using both the Bollinger Bands and Bollinger Band width.

 Notice how the Bollinger Bands width tested the .0087 level three times.
 The other point of note is that on each prior test, the high of the indicator made a new high, which implied the volatility was expanding after each quiet period.